printezisn/webpack-simple-configuration/README.md

 * Convert typescript files to javascript.
 * Extract referenced sass rules into css files.
 * Create a separate bundle for vendor libraries (jquery, bootstrap, etc).
+* Inject the file references to an html file.
 * Have a different configuration for development and production.

 ## Getting Started